goodguyerik/TAFT/README.md

 # TAFT Setup, Training, and Evaluation Guide

 This README provides a detailed guide on how to configure, set up, train, and evaluate the TAFT models.
 The models of TAFT were trained and evaluated using 8 A100 Nvidia GPUs.
-Due to several mode

 ## Prerequisites